ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/Yashodhanvivek/Agatsa-EasyTouch-Plus---CVE-2025-56019](https://github.com/Yashodhanvivek/Agatsa-EasyTouch-Plus---CVE-2025-56019) :  ![starts](https://img.shields.io/github/stars/Yashodhanvivek/Agatsa-EasyTouch-Plus---CVE-2025-56019.svg) ![forks](https://img.shields.io/github/forks/Yashodhanvivek/Agatsa-EasyTouch-Plus---CVE-2025-56019.svg)

 ## CVE-2025-56005
  An undocumented and unsafe feature in the PLY (Python Lex-Yacc) library 3.11 allows Remote Code Execution (RCE) via the `picklefile` parameter in the `yacc()` function.
 This parameter accepts a `.pkl` file that is deserialized with `pickle.load()` without validation.
 Because `pickle` allows execution of embedded code via `__reduce__()`, an attacker can achieve code execution by passing a malicious pickle file.
 The parameter is not mentioned in official documentation or the GitHub repository, yet it is active in the PyPI version.
 This introduces a stealthy backdoor and persistence risk.
+NOTE: A third-party states that this vulnerability should be rejected because the proof of concept does not demonstrate arbitrary code execution and fails to complete successfully.